zonotope/zanmi/README.md

 [SHA512 HMAC](https://en.wikipedia.org/wiki/SHA-2) are also supported.

 ## Project Maturity
-zanmi is currently considered alpha software.
+zanmi is still alpha software.
 There are probably bugs, and the api will most likely change.

 ## Usage
 zanmi is designed to be deployed with SSL/TLS in production.
 User passwords will